kkpan11/apple-llvm-project/DEMO.md

 - `-fcas-token-cache` is pretty experimental and fragile, since the layering is a total hack.
 It particularly interferes with errors encountered during preprocessing.
-- There are still some occasional daemon crashes/hangs, which in turn causes `-cc1` to fail with awkward backtraces.

 ### Caching with just-built toolchain